Haiku Word Choices

 with raisin bread

-But here, the addition of “collection” alters the tempo too much.
-It makes the opening line too unwieldy for me.
+Here, however, the addition of “collection” alters the tempo too much and makes the opening line too unwieldy for me.
+It also does little to make the meaning more clear.

-So, would including a more limiting Japanese word better place the scene in Japan.
+Instead, maybe including a Japanese word would better place the scene in Japan.
 Like this:

 gomi day